Dawn

 A

 Hmmm . . . the best answer here is . . . no comment.
 Of course, we can't be held responsible for any details that might "slip" out during the shows.
 I think they call that freedom of speech.
-At least I hope so!
+At least we hope so!

 Q